Huda-Alamri/Smart-Stress-Prediction/README.md

 ## 4. Tools
 These are the technologies and libraries that we will be using for this project:

-* Technologies: Python, Juypter Notebook.
+* Technologies: Python, Jupyter Notebook.
 * Libraries: NumPy, Pandas, Matplotlib, scipy, xgboost, Scikit-learn.

 ## Communication